 Option 2: Supersetting

 Supersetting is a technique by which you perform two exercises back to back with no rest in between.
-Supersetting can be a very challenging but rewarding way to strength train because it helps you reap so many benefits in a short amount of time.
+It can be a very challenging but rewarding way to strength train because it helps you reap so many benefits in a short amount of time.
 Given the challenge to continue moving from one thing to another without rest, supersetting is not usually recommended for beginners.
 Try this technique once you’ve had some experience with strength training.
 Supersetting can be done with any exercises but for the purposes of this article let’s take a look at the benefits of training the same muscle group with two exercises in a row.

 Benefits To This Method:

-BETTER MUSCLE STRUCTURE: For supersetting, using two exercises for the same muscle group gives you the unique benefit of getting different muscle fibers from different angles for more evenly worked muscles overall.
+- Better muscle structure: For supersetting, using two exercises for the same muscle group gives you the unique benefit of getting different muscle fibers from different angles for more evenly worked muscles overall.
 For instance, you perform a bench press for the pectorals and then go immediately to a chest fly for the same muscles.
 The muscles in the bench press don’t have time to rest before starting another element and more muscle fibers to the equation.
 This works the entire chest in its entirety.

-TORCH FAT AND CALORIES: Supersets constantly stimulate your muscles which will help increase Lactic Acid production which helps boost your Growth Hormone (GH) levels in your body.
+- Torch fat and calories: Supersets constantly stimulate your muscles which will help increase Lactic Acid production which helps boost your Growth Hormone (GH) levels in your body.
 You want this whether you are a man or a woman, because GH is a fat loss and muscle-building hormone.
 This kind of activity spikes your metabolism so that you are burning more calories throughout the day.
 In addition, this type of training keeps your heart rate elevated, helping you burn more calories overall.
 That is why, according to an article in Human Kinetics, supersetting is the method of choice for those looking to add a cardiorespiratory element into their weight training for increased calorie burning and better overall conditioning.

-TIME SAVER: With this kind of training you’ll need less time to get to your goal in a workout.
+- Time saver: With this kind of training you’ll need less time to get to your goal in a workout.
 By doing your moves back to back you can get the work in using less precious time.

 Option 3: Whole Body Training Split